Notice of Intended Marriage (NOIM)

-You can download the NOIM in pdf format, either from here, or from the Commonwealth Attorney General's page (link here).
+You can download the latest NOIM in pdf format, from the Commonwealth Attorney General's page (link here).

 If you wish, when we meet, I can type the information in and print off the form for you to sign at our meeting.
 This means easy-to-read information and guarantees that the information you provide is what is included on all the forms.

 Generally, each person is required to produce their birth certificate or passport as evidence of date and place of birth.
 Documents not in English should have an accredited translation attached.
 Each person also has to satisfy their celebrant as to their identity, so photo ID such as a Drivers Licence or Proof of Age Card is usually sighted.
 Stat Decs are only used in extreme circumstances, under guidance from Commonwealth AGs

 If either party has been married before, then the divorce or death certificate needs to be sighted.
 If your situation is unusual, there are other documentation paths that can sort out problems.
 It should be noted that irregularities between birth certificates and marriage certificates may cause dramas with other identity document agencies.

 Minimum Mandatory Words

 As a Religious Marriage Celebrant who performs civil ceremonies, I and the couple and their witnesses are bound by a very strict set of minimum words.